How to Run an Accurate Credit Check on a Tenant in 6 Steps

 While credit checks can still be pulled without an SSN, not all tenant screening services will allow you to move forward without one.

-Also, many tenants are hesitant to give a landlord their SSN, but they will gladly put it into a third-party tenant screening service.
-If you’re keeping the processes separate, keep in mind that asking for an SSN up front might turn away some tenants.
+Also, many tenants are hesitant to give a landlord their SSN, but they will gladly give it to a tenant screening service.
+If you’re keeping the processes separate, remember that asking for an SSN might turn away some tenants.

 4. Use a Professional Tenant Screening Service

-Landlords can also pull credit reports a la carte from some tenant screening companies, or from the major credit bureaus, such as Equifax, Experian, and TransUnion.
+Landlords can also pull credit reports from the major credit bureaus, such as Equifax, Experian, and TransUnion.

 Of course, pulling comprehensive screening reports will cost more money.
-In most states (Massachusetts being an exception), landlords can charge an application fee to offset that cost—which means there’s no good reason not to do it.
+However, in most states (Massachusetts is an exception), landlords can charge an application fee to offset that cost, so there’s no good reason not to do it.

-Some landlords may want to pocket the application fee, but the small cost of getting a highly-vetted and qualified tenant is worth much more.
+Some landlords may want to pocket the application fee rather than ordering reports, but the small cost of getting a highly-vetted and qualified tenant is worth much more.

 What Are the Best Credit Check Services?